garrettomi/solo-mvp-frontend/README.md

 Backend Repository
 The backend code is hosted in a separate GitHub repository.
 You can access it at https://github.com/garrettomi/solo-mvp-backend.

-**Contributing**
-Thank you for your interest in contributing to Typemon!
-If you would like to contribute, please follow the guidelines outlined in the CONTRIBUTING.md file.

 **License**
 Disclaimer: The Pokemon Typing Game is not an official Pokemon game and was created solely for recreational personal purposes without any intention of monetary gain.
 This project is a fan-made application developed by garrettomi.
 Pokemon and all related trademarks belong to The Pokemon Company, Nintendo, and Game Freak.